reinbugnot/ntu-ms-artificial-intelligence/README.md

 - **Reports**: Project reports and case studies.
 - **Assignments**: Assignments and problem sets I completed.

-Please note that all files are in PDF format and do not include any source code.
+Please note that all files are in PDF format and do not include any source code yet.
+Corresponding source codes will be released in the future.

 ## Disclaimer